-If you’re approaching the time to sell a house with tenants in Southern California, and the end of the lease is near, it may be best to wait out the remainder of the term; let’s face it, selling an unoccupied rental property is a much easier task overall.
+If you’re approaching the time to sell a house with tenants in Greater Los Angeles, and the end of the lease is near, it may be best to wait out the remainder of the term; let’s face it, selling an unoccupied rental property is a much easier task overall.